Prince-Sahani137/DPC-Minecraft-checker/README.md

 python3 -m pip install -r requirements.txt
 python dpc.py
 ```
+- If you dont have combos try contacting me for free combos :3
 ## Package issue solution:
 If you have installed python3 and having issue try
 ```